Brown-University-Library/u2/README.md

 # Specs

 This site is built in Hugo.
-The development environment requires VPN to access; to deploy updates on dev, push to the `dev` branch.
+The development environment requires VPN to access.
 The production environment is u2egypt.brown.edu on the pcdsit2 server; to deploy updates on prod, push to the `main` branch.
-Both servers do a [`sparse-checkout`](https://mustafas.work/efficiently-accessing-specific-files-in-github-repositories-a-guide-to-sparse-checkouts) of the `public` folder.

 ## Dependencies